cme195/cme195.github.io/installation.md

 ## [](#interpreteR) The interpreter mode

-Start the R console:
+To start the R console you can either

-* By launching *the R graphical user interface*.
+* launch *the R graphical user interface*.
-* By typing "R" from *the command line/terminal*.
+* or type "R" from *the command line/terminal*.

 To open a terminal window use:
   * For linux: Ctr \+ Alt \+ T.